kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/02-create-service-role.md

 # Create the Service Role

+Note that various information pop-ups may appear at the top of the console screen as you do things and may obscure other items.
+Dismiss these when they appear.

 Before creating an EKS cluster you need to create a Cluster service IAM (Identity and Access Management) role.
 This grants permissions for the EKS service to access AWS APIs on your behalf.

 1. Navigate to the IAM console